jrawbits/VisionEval-JR/README.md

 **NOTE ON WEBSITE**:
-The VisionEval website can be found at [https://VisionEval.github.io](https://VisionEval.github.io) The previous domain name (visioneval.org) will continue to redirect to the new Github loacation but users and developers are encouraged to update their bookmarks.
+The VisionEval website can be found at [https://VisionEval.github.io](https://VisionEval.github.io)

 The `development` branch is the basis for development of new features and fixes to VisionEval.
 All new development should be based on the